particle-iot/docs/src/content/reference/device-os/firmware.md

 ```

 In your source code, you use the function normally.
 When compiling against a version of firmware that supports
-an older arduino SDK, then your own version of the API will be used.
+an older Arduino SDK, then your own version of the API will be used.
 Later, when `engageHyperdrive()` is added to
 Particle firmware,  our version will be used.
 This happens when the `ARDUINO` version is the same or greater than
 the the corresponding version of the Arduino SDK, which indicates the API is provided by Particle firmware.